In hindsight, Elder J. Devn Cornish of the Seventy may better appreciate how General Custer felt in the presence of way too many Indians.

 Another prayer practice that repeats the name of the Father and makes me even more uncomfortable is the often-heard declaration “Father, we love thee.”
 Not only does its repetition of the name “Father” bother me, I also feel suspicious toward most public declarations of love.
 For example, when a husband arises in testimony meeting and expresses love and appreciation for his wife, two thoughts enter my mind.
 First: “Boy, he must have done something really bad, and he’s trying to make up for it.”
 Second: “When this fellow gets home from work, I wonder if he plops in front of the TV and never changes a diaper or helps with the housework, so he figures his words of praise will mollify her for a while.”

-Similarly, when I hear “Father, we love thee,” in prayers, I wonder if God might be looking down and thinking, “Hey, if you love me so much, maybe you ought to try following the counsel of my servants and stop repeating my name in your prayers.”
-And depending on who is praying, he might add, “And while you’re at it, try turning off the TV and give your poor wife a break from changing those #&@#! diapers.”
+Similarly, when I hear “Father, we love thee,” in prayers, I wonder if He might be looking down and thinking, “Hey, if you love me so much, maybe you ought to try following the counsel of my servants and stop repeating my name in your prayers. . . . and while you’re at it, try turning off the TV and give your poor wife a break from changing those #&@#! diapers.”

 I believe that many members repeat the name of the Father in their prayers merely because it has become the norm.
-We Mormons tend to be a bit monkey see, monkey do.
+Many Latter-day Saints tend to be monkey see, monkey do.
 For me, however, it would be grandstanding.
 If I said Father this and Father that, I’d be trying to impress everyone with my apparent closeness to the Father and would, in effect, be turning the lectern into a Rameumptom.
 I’d be afraid that something attached to the ceiling, such as a chandelier, might break loose and fall on my head.

 Because I disagree with church leaders fairly often, I’m pleased as punch that I can actually support them on this issue.
 Nevertheless, I recognize that I’m in the minority and that the practice won’t change unless the church issues a firm and specific directive.
 In the meantime, however, there is nothing to prevent bishops from reminding their wards of the counsel of Elder Cornish and others.
 And if a bishop felt very strongly on the subject, he might even warn ward members that any prayers that overuse the name of the Father will result in a member of the bishopric arising and whacking the guilty party upside the head with a rolled-up newspaper.